 What should students interested in the Living Stipend consider before making the agreement?

 Make sure you clearly understand the way our Income Share Agreements work.
 Understand that while you'll pay no tuition upfront, you'll still be responsible for paying back the cost of tuition + stipend once you begin working full-time.
 If you do not need the stipend, perhaps consider the tuition-only Income Share Agreement or another payment plan.

-If you have questions about whether our Living Stipend is right for you, you can always discuss the plan's details with our Admissions Counselors.
+If you have questions about whether our Living Stipend is right for you, you can always discuss the plan's details with our Admissions Representatives.

-Why are you proud to be building the world’s next workforce with Thinkful?
+Why are you proud to be with Thinkful?

 I believe access to education is a fundamental right and that finances should never prevent someone from bettering their careers.